Getting a handle on your start up budget

 The other distinction you need to be aware of is between paying an expense (a cost) and purchasing an asset.
 Both involve capital expenditure and getting something in return – and there can be cases where it’s borderline whether something is classified as a cost or an asset purchase.
 As a general rule, assets are things which have lasting value, that you could sell to pay off a debt.
 Costs, by contrast, are paid in exchange for goods or services.

-What costs do you need to include in your startup budget?
+What do you need to include when estimating start up costs?

 The short answer is – all of them.
 Creating a plan or budget is all about reducing the financial risk the business could face in the future if it cannot pay its debts.
 There are a lot of costs your business may incur that aren’t directly related to the sales you make, and it’s important to take them into account.